promcon/orga/README.md

 # orga

-Repository containing various PromCon-organization-related materials
+Repository containing various PromCon-organization-related materials.
+Actual issues live in a private repo as some issues involve personal information.